nisarhassan12/freeCodeCamp/docs/how-to-catch-outgoing-emails-locally.md

 ## Installing MailHog

-MailHog can be installed on macOS, Windows and Linux.
+MailHog can be installed on macOS, Windows and Linux

 - [Installing MailHog on macOS](#installing-mailhog-on-macos)
 - [Installing MailHog on Windows](#installing-mailhog-on-windows)